10 Things You Can do on Linux but not on Windows

 6. Shell Scripting With Endless Options

-If you are Linux, you get direct access to the bash shell by default on most distributions.
+If you are on Linux, you get direct access to the bash shell by default on most distributions.
 Furthermore, you can choose to install another shell like ZSH for different feature-set, and work with it.

 archcraft running zsh shell